Payments for families

 ABSTUDY is a group of payments for Aboriginal and Torres Strait Islander students or Australian Apprentices.

-Assistance for Isolated Children Scheme helps parents and carers of children who can’t go to a local government school for one of these reasons.
-They:
+Assistance for Isolated Children Scheme helps parents and carers of children who can’t go to a local government school for any 1 of these reasons:

 - live in an isolated area